ⓘ Featured image: Pexels

 The main requirements for the candidates are:

-- Excellent English communication, and knowing Arabic is a advantageous.
+- Excellent English communication, and knowing Arabic is advantageous.

-- Relevant qualification and work experience depending upon the position you apply.
+- Relevant qualifications and work experience depending upon the position you apply for.
 Hospitality, Food and Beverages, and Tourism are the top industries.

 - Ability to mingle with a multi-cultural team because UAE is a home for migrants coming from many other geographies US, UK, India, Pakistan, Philippines, and you name it.